 Upon your arrival at Tan Son Nhat Airport in Ho Chi Minh City, our local guide and driver will warmly welcome you at the pickup area.
 You’ll then be transferred to your hotel in the city.

-Pick up by car then short drive to Have a visit to Binh Tay Market, located in Saigon’s Chinatown area with hundreds of stalls, the biggest market in city actually contributes a hub for many of Saigon’s demands including clothing, souvenir and food items.
+Pick up by car then short drive to Binh Tay Market, located in Saigon’s Chinatown area with hundreds of stalls, the biggest market in city actually contributes a hub for many of Saigon’s demands including clothing, souvenir and food items.
 There is also a food court where visitors can sample local delicacies and street food.

 Continue Visit Quan Am Pagoda, one of the oldest pagodas in city and dedicated to Guan Yin, elements of Taoism, and the folk worship of the "Queen of Heaven".

-The top visited in Ho Chi Minh – the War Remnant museum.
+top visited site in Ho Chi Minh city – the War Remnant museum.
 The exhibits offer you all-sided views of the Vietnam War that might bring a big surprise than you are probably used to hearing and seeing.

 8:30: Our local driver and guide will pick you up from your hotel in central Ho Chi Minh City.
 From there, we’ll head to Ben Tre, in the heart of the Mekong Delta.